Athallahzaki/EAI-Library-Management/README.md

 ```
 ## Step 6: Run the Containers

-Run this code in the terminal to start all containers in docker.
+Run this command in the terminal to start all containers in docker.

 ```bash
   docker compose up -d --build